Post (Björk album)

 Post is the second studio album by Icelandic singer Björk.
 (Note: Post is officially considered to be her second solo album.
 It is Björk's third solo studio album if her 1977 self-titled release is taken into account.
 Some sources consider the album as fourth, adding Gling-Gló to the count, a 1990 collaboration with Tríó Guðmundar Ingólfssonar.)
-It was released on 13 June 1995 by One Little Indian Records.
+It was released on 12 June 1995 by One Little Indian Records.
 Continuing the style developed on her first album Debut (1993), Björk conceived of Post as a bolder and more extroverted set of songs than its predecessor, featuring an eclectic mixture of electronic and dance styles such as techno, trip hop, IDM, and house, alongside that of ambient, jazz, industrial, and experimental music.
 Björk produced Post herself with co-producers including Nellee Hooper, 808 State's Graham Massey, and former Massive Attack member Tricky.
 She wrote most of the songs after moving to London and intended the album to reflect her new life in the city.

-The album reached number one in Iceland, number three in the United Kingdom and number 32 in the United States.
+The album reached number one in Iceland, number two in the United Kingdom and number 32 in the United States.
 It was certified gold in New Zealand and Sweden, and platinum in Australia, Canada, the US, and the UK.
 Six singles were released: "Army of Me", "Isobel", "It's Oh So Quiet", "Hyperballad", "Possibly Maybe", and "I Miss You", with three reaching the UK top 10.
 Their accompanying music videos were noted for their surrealism, themes of nature and technology, and artistic development of the medium.
 A remix album titled Telegram was released in 1996.

 During Post's commercial peak, Björk was affected by promotional touring and media attention.
 She assaulted a reporter and survived a murder attempt.
 Björk would relocate to Spain away from the press and produce her next album, Homogenic (1997).
 Considered an important exponent of art pop, Post has been praised by critics for its ambition and timelessness.
 It was named one of the greatest albums of 1995 by numerous publications, and has since been named one of the greatest albums of all time by publications including Entertainment Weekly and Rolling Stone.